Is Epoxy Food Safe | FDA Guidelines and Safe Uses

 Why Food Safety Matters with Epoxy

-Epoxy is a thermosetting polymer: two materials (resin and hardener) are mixed and formed a hard and strong surface.
+Epoxy is a thermosetting polymer where resin and hardener are mixed to create a strong, durable surface.
 It is strong, glossy and waterproof- this makes it appealing to use in kitchenware and table work.

 But epoxy chemistry is complex.
 Uncured resin and hardener can be toxic.
 Some of these formulations can also leech chemicals when exposed to heat, alcohol or acidic foods even after the curing process.
 Essentially, it is imperative to learn what food-safe is and then you should not epoxy anywhere near your kitchen.